crschnick/pdx_unlimiter/GUIDE.md

 you can copy the savegame into the savegame directory of the current game.
 This will however not launch the game automatically.

-You can also launch the selected savegame directly by clicking the **Launch** button.
+You can also launch the selected savegame directly by clicking the **Continue Game** button.
 This direct launch will automatically attempt to enable every required mod and dlc.
 This will bypass the Paradox launcher and main menu, i.e. saving a lot of time.

+**Start Launcher** will start your active launcher, usually the Paradox Launcher, in which you can then click **Continue Game** to launch the selected savegame.
+This is useful, if you want to change your mod or dlc configurations.

 If some content is missing, or the game version is not compatible, a red status bar will be shown.
 You can still launch the savegame, but you will get a warning about which mod or dlc is missing.